processing/p5.js/developer_docs/README.md

+This folder contains various documents for developers of p5.js.
+This document contains the overview of how to contribute, build the library, test the code, and update the documentation.

 # Getting started

 Interested in contributing?
 Awesome!
 First, figure out what you'd like to do (a good place to start is the [issues list](https://github.com/processing/p5.js/issues)).